Towards Understanding Link Predictor Generalizability Under Distribution Shifts: Introduction

 Furthermore, while numerous methods work to account for distribution shifts within graph machine learning~\cite{li2022out}, there remains little work doing so for LP.
-Specifically, we observe that {\bf (1) No Benchmark Datasets}: Current graph benchmark datasets designed with a quantifiable distribution shift are focused solely on the node and graph tasks~\cite{zhou2022ood, ding2021closer}, {\it with none existing for LP}. {\bf (2) Absence of Foundational Work}: There is no existing work that gives a comprehensive overview of the types of distribution shifts relevant to LP.
+Specifically, we observe that {\bf (1) No LP Benchmark Datasets}: Current graph benchmark datasets designed with a quantifiable distribution shift are focused solely on the node and graph tasks~\cite{zhou2022ood, ding2021closer}, {\it with no datasets available for LP}. {\bf (2) Absence of Foundational Work}: There is limited existing work for distribution shifts relevant to LP \citep{zhang2022dynamic, dong2022fakeedge}.
 Current methods are primarily focused on detecting and alleviating anomalies within node- and graph-level tasks~\cite{jin2022empowering, bevilacqua2021size, gao2023alleviating, wu2024graph, guo2023data, wu2023energy, sui2024unleashing, li2022out}.
-Additionally, few methods exist which are explicitly designed for correcting distribution shift in LP \cite{dong2022fakeedge, zhao2022learning, zhang2022dynamic, zhou2022ood}.
-Also, other LP generalization methods that have been argued to implicitly improve generalization in this shifted scenario remain crucially untested \cite{singh2021edge, wang2023topological}.
+Additionally, few methods are designed for aiding LP generalization in any setting \cite{dong2022fakeedge, zhao2022learning, zhang2022dynamic, zhou2022ood}.
+Also, other LP generalization methods which are theorized to improve performance in shifted scenarios remain crucially untested \cite{singh2021edge, wang2023topological}.